RodgersRepo/collaboration-endpoints-javascript/README.md

 - Read the comments at the start of __pab.js__ and throughout the macro.
 Change to suit your enviroment.<br><br>
 To use.
 Press the PAB button on the endpoint.
 Provide your log in PIN.
 The screen clears, press the PAB button again.
 Your CUCM personal address book entries should display.

-__pinchange.js__ - A Javascript macro to for Cisco CE Endpoints (V9.15.3.22).
+__pinchange.js__ - A Javascript macro for Cisco CE Endpoints (V9.15.3.22).
 Allows a CUCM end user to change their extension mobilty pin.
 Designed around a CUCM implementation that uses directory numbers.
 This is a bit of a work in progress, be sure to change the code to match your enviroment.
 The comments should help with this.
+I have tried to make the macro respond to CUCM account "locked", and "account requires a pin change" but as you will see, the implementation is a little clumsy.
+This is due to the same error event, on the endpoint, being thrown for both "locked" and "pin change required".
 Use the same instructions to load onto your endpoint as __pab.js__ except use the files __pinchange.js__ and __PINCHANGEroomcontrolconfig.xml__.
 ## Links
 #### [Cisco RoomOS Macro Examples](https://roomos.cisco.com/macros)
 Where to go to find out more about Javascript Macros on Cisco endpoints.